brokerize/client-js/etc/client.api.md

 // @public (undocumented)
 export class AuthorizedApiContext {
-    // Warning: (ae-forgotten-export) The symbol "Auth" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "BrokerizeWebSocketClientImpl" needs to be exported by the entry point index.d.ts constructor(cfg: BrokerizeConfig, auth: Auth, wsClient?: BrokerizeWebSocketClientImpl);
     // (undocumented)